Monday, January 02, 2012

 It also suggests that Queer will rise again, like King Arthur, when the world most needs it.
 In the wake of vicious recessions and right-wing attacks on diversity, as well as failure to mentor the sons and daughters of queer theory to tenured positions, Queer Studies falls, only to be carried off the field by Marxism after all, who takes him to the Ladies of Feminism, waiting in boats.
 They whisk Queer Studies to Avalon, located in Australia, which has a law school and can really use him.
 He will return when the world needs him most, but until then, he'll make a halfway decent salary trying to perk up a moribund curriculum.

 So goodbye for now, Series Q. You never would have published me or my friends, but knowing you were out there made us just a little queerer as we waved our chalk around every day.
 We queers may not be fashionable right now, but we are fighting the good fight everywhere, teaching history, getting married, raising children, and having threesomes if possible.
-So we beat on, boats against the current, borne back ceaselessly into the past.
+So we beat on, boats against the curriculum, borne back ceaselessly into the past.

 Friday, September 03, 2010